Ford recalls Lincoln Navigator and Corsair SUVs over defective seat belt chimes

 Repair

-To remedy the issue, Ford and Lincoln dealers will replace the side curtain airbag modules with a newer version.
-This will be at no cost to the owners.
+To remedy the issue, Ford and Lincoln dealers will replace the rearview camera at no cost to the owners.

 Is your vehicle part of this recall?